 Discipline cases are unique, and distinct facts help to determine the consequences.
 Administrators refer to this Handbook as a guide to evaluate cases as well as the student's age, maturity, previous disciplinary record (such as prior instances of misconduct or disciplinary measures), and circumstances surrounding an incident.
 An effort is made to manage student behavior and apply consequences while keeping a student in regular school programs when possible or appropriate.
 Parents are encouraged to become actively involved in the process.
-In most cases, the Dean will be the first administrator to address behavior concerns with students.
+In most cases, the Student Behavior and Family Liaison will be the first administrator to address behavior concerns with students.
 In some situations, the Executive Director or a designee will be the first to address the concerns.
-The Dean communicates and consults regularly with the Executive and Academic Directors regarding behavior concerns.
-The Dean consults with the Executive Director in severe cases before determining a course of action, which may include the following:
+The Student Behavior and Family Liaison communicates and consults regularly with the Executive Director and Directors of Instruction regarding behavior concerns.
+The Student Behavior and Family Liaison consults with the Executive Director in severe cases before determining a course of action.